Maciullo/DroneDetectionDataset/README.md

 The project is released under the MIT License for image tags.
 Video sources and corresponding  video images/frames were extracted from a list of videos available publically in the popular video service YouTube (full list of videos provided in the [Video_Sources.txt](https://github.com/Maciullo/DroneDetectionDataset/blob/master/Video_Sources.txt) file).

+For the models referenced in the paper and available through links below - please feel free to use them as need (but remeber that these come without any specific warranty and you use them at your own risk), but I highly encourage you to cite papers mentioned below.

 ****